 Who checks if you’re really on your period?

 Other possible issues: what if an employer has to choose between an applicant who is and one who isn’t entitled to monthly paid leave?
 What happens when you get into the menopause, with hot flushes, night sweats and other problems?
 How bad do your cramps have to be to get time off?
 And, last but not least, who checks if you’re really on your period?
-Emailing your boss a picture of your bloody tampon isn’t a good idea.
+Emailing your boss a picture of your bloody tampon isn’t probably a good idea.
 Workers at the British Coexist just have to say they’re in pain and they’re already encouraged to go home, but this isn’t the case everywhere.
 In the Chinese Anhui province, women have to produce a doctor’s note.

 A physical check before leave is granted…

 Currently, menstrual leave predominantly exists in non-European countries: Japan started in 1947, after labour unions already started the demand in 1920.
 Now Japanese women are entitled to 12 days menstrual leave a year.
-Indonesia followed a year later, but in 2003 the law that gave women the right to two days of menstrual leave a month was changed.
+Indonesia followed, but in 2003 the law that gave women the right to two days of menstrual leave a month was changed.
 Now employers don’t have to pay their female workers when they take up period leave.
 Also in Indonesia: the controversial practice of company representatives performing a physical check before menstrual leave is granted.
 Female labourers protested against this on International Women’s Day 2015, as can be read in the Jakarta Globe.

 ‘All of these countries treat women as second-class citizens’